Surfshark vs ExpressVPN: which VPN is better?

 Similarly to the desktop situation, Surfshark’s Android app is superior to its iOS counterpart.

-Now, even though you wouldn’t call them eye candy, the mobile apps of ExpressVPN are decent in terms of functionality.
+The mobile apps of ExpressVPN are decent in terms of functionality.

 However, keep in mind that the iOS version is inferior to the Android application here as well, as it lacks a few features like a kill switch and split tunneling.